skip to content

 This information is summarized from Seven's Carbon Frame Downfall white paper.
 Additionally, all source material and footnotes can be found in that paper.

-Here are some of the causes of stiffness decline in carbon frames are numerous, in no particular order.
+Here are some of the causes of stiffness decline in carbon frames, in no particular order.

 All statements and data presented on this page are verifiable through the source materials provided in the associated links below.